By using this site, you agree to the Privacy Policy and Terms of Use.

 RAM (Random Access Memory)

-• 32GB of RAM is recommended if you edit high-resolution video, compile code, or play heavy AAA video games.
+32GB of RAM is highly recommended if you edit HD videos, compile programs, or play video games.

 Storage (The SSD)

-Your SSD (Solid State Drive) is your long-term storage where your files, photos, and apps live.
+SSD (Solid State Drive) is where your long-term data resides.
+This is where all your photos and programs are kept.

-If you buy a high-performance Windows laptop with an Intel Core Ultra 9 and a dedicated Nvidia gaming graphics card, you should realistically expect only 4 to 6 hours of battery life when unplugged.
-Power requires electricity!
+If you buy a powerful Windows laptop with an Intel Core Ultra 9 and an external gaming GPU, you should realistically expect no more than 4-6 hours of battery life.
+Why?
+Because power equals electricity.

 Conclusion